Professional Development Network of Program Implementation Coaches

 - geographic distribution

 States can use an application process for selection of network members (e.g., Sample Letter of Invitation and Application Packet for PDN Members).
-When network members are selected, a commitment to participate should be formalized with a program coach and implementation site agreement signed by the member, the member's employer, and returned to the State Coordinator.
+When network members are selected, a commitment to participate should be formalized with a program implementation coach and implementation site agreement signed by the member, the member's employer, and returned to the State Coordinator.

 The PDN is supported by the State Coordinator.
 The coordinator guides and supports the PDN's activities and acts as a liaison between the PDN and the SLT.
 The coordinator attends all training events and TA conference calls, and ensures all resources are in place to support the PDN activities.
 This includes providing technology for communication and information sharing, organizing training events, and supporting site recruitment.

-The agreement with each PDN program coach should specify the total amount of time (FTE) annually expected for:
+The agreement with each PDN program implementation coach should specify the total amount of time (FTE) annually expected for:

 - training for PDN